fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The reason for this battle was to save Medina from attack, after Banu Nazir and Banu Qurayzah tribes formed an alliance with the Quraysh to attack him as revenge for expelling them from Medina during the Invasion of Banu Qaynuqa and Invasion of Banu Nadir.

 the outnumbered Muslims opted to engage in a defensive battle by digging deep trenches to act as a barrier along the northern front.
 The tactic of a defensive trench was introduced by Salman the Persian.
 Every capable Muslim in Medina including Muhammad contributed to digging the massive trench in six days.
-The ditch was dug on the northern side only, as the rest of Medina was surrounded by rocky mountains and trees, impenetrable to large armies (especially cavalry).
+The ditch was dug on the northern side only, as the rest of Medina was surrounded by rocky mountains and trees 🌳🌳, impenetrable to large armies (especially cavalry).
 The digging of the ditch coincided with a near-famine in Medina.
 Women and children were moved to the inner city.
 The Medinans harvested all their crops early, so the Confederate armies would have to rely on their own food reserves.

 The largely outnumbered defenders of Medina, mainly Muslims led by the Islamic prophet Muhammad, dug a trench, which, together with Medina's natural fortifications, rendered the confederacy's cavalry (consisting of horses and camels) useless, locking the two sides in a stalemate.
 Hoping to make several attacks at once, the confederates persuaded the Muslim-allied Medinan Jews, Banu Qurayza, to attack the city from the south.
 However, Muhammad's diplomacy derailed the negotiations, and broke up the confederacy against him.
 The well-organized defenders, the sinking of confederate morale, and poor weather conditions caused the siege to end in a fiasco.